-Just around the corner is a recently opened bakery - The Hare and Hounds Bakery (awaiting food hygiene inspection) - run by the same people as my favourite restaurant of the same name.
+Just around the corner is a recently opened bakery - The Hare and Hounds Bakery - run by the same people as my favourite restaurant of the same name.
 If I were you - I would head there, get a coffee, buy a canélé, a croissant, or a sandwich, and go straight to the gardens.
-And then later that night, I’d go to the Hare and Hounds pub in nearby Aberthin.
-On one side, it’s a traditional pub with a fire, and it’s always full of farmers and their dogs, and on the other side - a restaurant.
-There’s no dress code, and there are no pretences.
-There is however, a dresser full of spirits that they’ve been steeping with foraged or home grown fruits for their always-worth-having drinks menus, the food is always completely incredible, and you just feel better for having been there.

-Before my love for this place began, I did a play at The Royal Court Theatre in London, and during the script development phase, I improvised a whole backstory that involved me growing up in that pub, and it made it into the final script!
+Before my love for this place began, I did a play at The Royal Court Theatre in London, and during the script development phase, I improvised a whole backstory that involved me growing up in a local pub, and it made it into the final script!

 Southerndown is the place to go for a real day at the beach.
 It’s surrounded by open countryside and is on a beautiful stretch of the coastal path.
 Walk one way for a castle, hill fort and woodlands, and in the other for clifftops and views of the Bristol Channel.
 It’s a sandy beach - great for swimming and surfing.
 It’s also, apparently, one of the best beaches for fossil hunting - but I can’t really vouch for that!
 I can vouch for the fact that it’s a lovely place to watch a sunset, which is only made better if you time your visit for when The Two Anchors are cooking fresh fish over fire.